top of page

 Garfinkel found herself captivated by a new area of research called interoception.
 In contrast to exteroception – the collection of senses, from vision to smell, that allows us to scan and palpate the external world – interoception is about the perception of our visceral world.
 It encompasses the array of biological sensors that permeate our internal organs – the heart, the gut, the lungs – and continuously track the minute variations of temperature, pressure and chemistry within (Wired).

-This is the sense that can tell you if you hungry, thirsty, in pain, tired, need the toilet, if you are hot or cold.
+This is one of the internal senses that can tell you if you are hungry, thirsty, in pain, tired, need the toilet, or even having trouble breathing.
 However, I have felt very unsettled during unexplained times and this unexplained part became more of an issue when my body really had had enough.

 I was not believed to have these symptoms of illness, many infections, gastrointestinal issues, extreme fatigue or even visible injuries most of my life.
 I did not have the right support and all these built up in my body as they do for many others with hypermobility Ehlers-Danlos syndromes or Hypermobility Spectrum Disorders as autism is 7 times more likely to occur with these and for ADHD approximately 5.6 times.
 I was often told 'it was all in my head'